 The Gayatri Mantra is one of the most revered and powerful mantras in Hinduism.
 It consists of a sacred verse from the Rigveda and is dedicated to the goddess Gayatri, who is considered the personification of knowledge and enlightenment.

-Gayatri Mahamantra is an important mantra in all Vedas, Puranas, and religious scriptures whose importance is considered to be almost equal to Om in rituals, prayers, and meditation sessions.
+Gayatri Mahamantra is an important mantra in all Vedas, Puranas, and religious scriptures whose importance is considered to be almost equal to Om meditation.
 It is composed of the hymns of Yajurveda ‘Om Bhurbhuvah Swah’ and the verses of Rigveda.
 Savitri Dev is worshiped in this mantra, hence it is also known as Savitri Mantra.
 I

 The Gayatri Mantra

 Om Bhur Bhuvah Svaha

 Bhargo Devasya Diimahi

 History of the Gayatri Mantra

 Reference to the Gayatri mantra first appeared in Hinduism in Rigveda, the oldest sacred text, written between 1800 and 1500 BCE.

 It is said that its sage is Vishwamitra and the deity is Savita.
 Although this mantra is only one of the 18 mantras of this hymn of Vishwamitra, in terms of meaning, its glory was experienced by the sages in the beginning, and the most serious euphemism of the meaning of this mantra among the 10 thousand mantras of the entire Rigveda.